 We’ve documented the really ugly and highly intrusive cell towers installed before Rancho Palos Verdes implemented its comprehensive wireless facility ordinance (link).
 This is what cities can expect with the wireless companies calling the shots.
 It isn’t pretty.
 Now imagine one of these eyesores in front of your house.

-We’ve documented how Crown Castle misrepresented the applicable law in wireless facility applications in both RPV and PVE (link).
+We’ve documented how Crown Castle misstated the applicable law in wireless facility applications in both RPV and PVE (link).
 We also documented how Mobilitie was playing the same games and was formally taken to the woodshed by the state of Minnesota (link).

-We’ve shown how Crown Castle and the wireless industry used lawsuits and legal threats to intimidate cities.
+We’ve shown how the wireless industry used lawsuits and legal threats to intimidate cities.
 We documented how they went for broke in 2016’s T-Mobile et al vs. San Francisco and suffered a historic loss before the California Court of Appeals (link).
 The court made clear cities maintain the right to regulate these sites despite the wireless industry’s attempts to twist the clear language of state law.

 Don’t Let them Change the Law and Handcuff Cities